Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Relax in Yoyogi Park & wander around Meiji Shrine

-As one of Tokyo’s biggest park, this is a great way to free yourself from the city's bright lights and traffic.
+As one of Tokyo’s biggest parks, this is a great way to free yourself from the city's bright lights and traffic.
 Upon entering the park you will see a huge torii gate around 20 feet tall which is the starting point of your journey to a different world in Tokyo.

 Enjoy your walk and don’t forget to visit the Meiji Shrine, a Shinto shrine dedicated to the deified spirits of Emperor Meiji and his wife, Empress Shōken.